 Systematic Value II: Price Distortions

-Price distortion-based strategies are trading rules that look for apparent price-value gaps.
-They require consistent monitoring, flexibility, privileged market access and superior financial product knowledge rather than a great information advantage.
+Price distortions are apparent price-value gaps.
+Trading strategies that are based on such distortions rely less on information advantage than on consistent price monitoring, flexibility of trading, privileged market access, superior financial product knowledge and – most of all – a rational attitude in turbulent times.
 Price distortions arise from inefficient flows and prevail as long as a sizable share of market participants is either unwilling or unable to respond to obvious dislocations.
-Their root causes can be risk management conventions, liquidity concerns, mechanical trading rules and government interventions.
+There are many causes of such inefficiencies, including risk management rules, liquidity disruptions, mechanical rebalancing rules and government interventions.
 Read more.

 Systematic Value III: Systemic Risk Management